 The whole point of front pay is to determine how long you would've stayed in your position if the sexual harassment didn't happen and how long it will take you to find a similar job.
-Your sexual harassment lawyer Los Angeles can help you to determine what a reasonable front pay amount may look like for your individual case.
+Your Los Angeles sexual harassment lawyer can help you to determine what a reasonable front pay amount may look like for your individual case.
 However, the jury will be the one that decides the ultimate front pay amount that you receive.

 Punitive And Compensatory Damages

-Your Los Angeles work harassment attorney can file for compensatory or punitive damages.
+Your Los Angeles harassment at work attorney can file for compensatory or punitive damages.
 Compensatory damages are those for the emotional distress that you experienced due to the sexual harassment.
 This is commonly referred to as pain and suffering.
 This also covers any harm to your reputation and any out of pocket expenses that the harassment caused.